 How can you help?
 Please ensure your child reads for at least 20 minutes in the evening and talk to them about what they are reading, this will encourage better comprehension of the text.

 To improve numeracy students will need to complete 20 minutes maths work every day as part of their homework.
 Elements of this will be assessed as normal by Maths staff other activities will include practise based and retrieval practise activities,

-students will need to complete at least 20 minutes work from subjects as part of their homework.
-Students will need to record what homework they must do for each subject in your planner as normal.
-This element of the homework will be checked and assessed in their subject lessons as currently.
+Students will be set work from subjects as part of their homework.
+Students will need to record what homework they must do for each subject in your planner..
+This element of the homework will be checked and assessed in their subject lessons.

 All subjects have Knowledge Organisers associated with the work your child is currently doing and they are expected to learn what is on them.
 A Knowledge Organiser contains the essential learning for a particular topic and memorizing the information them will help greatly your child’s chances of successfully completing assessments.